top of page

 Platelet Rich Plasma (PRP)

-Platelet rich plasma is plasma that has been processed to have a high concentration of than what is typically found in blood.
-Platelets are best known for their importance in clotting blood.
+Platelets are best known for their importance for blood clotting.
 PRP contains concentrated platelets which release many growth factors such as platelet-derived growth factor (PDGF), transforming growth factor (TGF), vascular endothelial growth factor (VEGF), insulin-like growth factor (IGF), epidermal growth factor (EGF) and interleukin 2 (IL-2).
 PRP can also help promote collagen production.
-These growth factors and collagen production are important in healing damaged areas.
+These growth factors and collagen production can help to treat painful areas.

-After a simple blood draw from the arm, we are able to concentrate the amount of platelets in the sample. and then inject those platelets into the area that causes pain.
+After a simple blood draw, we are able to concentrate the amount of platelets in the sample. and then inject those platelets into the area that causes pain.

 Stem Cell Therapy

-Stem cells are cells that have not yet matured so they can therefore differentiate into various types of cells.
-They can also multiply indefinitely to create more of the same type of cell.
-For that reason, this treatment can be used to repair and regenerate areas of the body that have degenerated.
+Stem cells are cells that have not yet matured, which allows them to differentiate into various types of cells.
+This treatment can help to repair and regenerate areas of the body that have degenerated.

-Stem cells are prevalent throughout the body.
-In particular, they are found in high concentrations in the bone marrow and adipose fat tissue.
-These sites can be easily accessed to collect stem cells from the patient’s own body.
+Stem cells can be found in high concentrations in the bone marrow and adipose fat tissue.
 Once the stem cells are collected, they are then processed and concentrated.
-The final product can then be injected into the painful area to help start the regenerative process.
+The final product can then be injected into the painful area to help treat the injured aera.

 Old man visiting young male doctor in hair transplantation conce.jpg